alexodwright/git-workshop/git-tutorial-1.md

 ```zsh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```
-- (don't worry if you don't know what it means)
+- (Don't worry if you don't know what it means)

 ## Configuring Git
 - After installing Git, we must configure it a little.
 For now all we need to provide, is a name, and an email.
 This is so git knows who the 'author' of our operations is.
 This is useful later down the line if you are working with a team, as we have to know who does what to our repository.